AyanRoy22/AyanRoy22.github.io/README.md

-# Data Science Portfolio
+# Portfolio

 Hello!
 My name is Ayan Roy.
 I am a data science enthusiast from India.
 I graduated in electronics and communication engineering and am currently pursuing my postgraduate diploma in data science from Praxis Business School.
-During my college days, I was part of my institute's entrepreneurship and development cell and robotics club.
+During college, I was part of my institute's entrepreneurship and development cell where I got to interact with several business and industry leaders, which helped build my business acumen.
+I was also a part of the robotics club and developed several projects on IoT including a Sound Pollution Monitoring System.
+During my third year, I was an internship trainee at Ardent Computech where I developed a machine learning project on Image Processing and Analysis.
+My academic interests include financial modelling, marketing, data analysis.

 Here are some of the projects I have made.
 You can check more of them on my [Github Page!](https://github.com/AyanRoy22)